 #1 The Gosford Glyphs – New South Wales, Australia

 The Gosford glyphs are a group of approximately 300 alleged Egyptian hieroglyphs in an area known for its Aboriginal petroglyphs.
 They are carved into two parallel sandstone walls about 15 m (49 ft) long.
-They depict boats, chickens, dogs, owls, stick men, a dog’s bone as well as two that appear to be the names of kings, one of them Khufu, the other uncertain.
-These names are given the same personal name and throne name.
+They depict boats, chickens, dogs, owls, stick men, as well as two that appear to be the names of kings, one of them Khufu, the other uncertain.
 There is also a carving of the ancient Egyptian god Anubis.
-1 Although ridiculed by some Egyptologists, who claim these enigmatic glyphs outside of Sydney Australia are modern fakes, two Egyptian born and bred masters of hieroglyphics, Yousef Awyan and Mohamed Ibrahim believe that they tell a cohesive story, and that they are ancient.
+1 Although ridiculed by some Egyptologists who claim these enigmatic glyphs outside of Sydney Australia are modern fakes, two Egyptian born and bred masters of hieroglyphics, Yousef Awyan and Mohamed Ibrahim believe that they tell a cohesive story, and that they are ancient.
 2

 #2 The Kaimanawa Wall – North Island of New Zealand